How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 1. Carefully dig around the base of the plant using a trowel or shovel.

-2. Check for any signs of discoloration, such as brown or black roots, which can indicate root rot disease.
+2. Check for any signs of discoloration, such as brown or black roots.

 3. Look for any mushy or rotten roots that may be present and remove them with sharp scissors or pruning shears.